J. K. Rowling

 Critics were quick to point out the extent to which the books are indebted to previous classic children’s authors, from Ursula LeGuin to Roald Dahl, Enid Blyton to T.H.
 White and Tolkien (not forgetting Tom Brown’s Schooldays or Anthony Buckeridge’s amusing ‘Jennings’ books of boarding school life).
 A less-remarked precedent is the Gothic Novel.
 Hogwarts after all is a place haunted by ghosts, with monsters in its bowels, moving portraits, disappearing rooms and secret passageways, plus the ever-present threat of Dark Forces.
 Outside is the Forbidden Forest complete with centaurs, spiders the size of horses, hippogriffs and other magical creatures (the latter under the erratic control of kindly half-giant Hagrid, Harry’s special friend).
 What sets J.K.
 Rowling apart, however, is her ability to construct a fantasy realm in fantastic detail, alternate funny and scary episodes, while sustaining readers’ interest to the point of addiction.
 We really must know what happens in the next chapter, the next book.
 The years that Rowling reputedly spent in planning the overall architecture of the story were well spent.
 As author she acts as a good teacher, directing the lessons (we as readers learn wizardry alongside Harry and his friends Ron and Hermione, school bully Draco Malfoy and his cronies), ending each year with a satisfying competition between rival houses or schools.

 Such a vast drama requires a good supporting cast: eccentric teachers (Snape, Slughorn, Lupin, Trelawney) and pupils variously appealing or objectionable.
-The latter naturally are growing up over the course of seven years from childhood into teenagers, so romantic entanglements complicate the action of the last few books.
+The latter naturally grow up over the course of seven years from childhood into teenagers, so romantic entanglements complicate the action of the last few books.
 Harry himself is attracted to Cho Chang and, more lastingly, to Ginny Weasley.
-The beauty of Hogwarts as a concept is that it is simultaneously old-fashioned (a steam train from Platform 9 ¾ at Kings Cross starts each year) and contemporary (in its co-educational and multi-cultural ethos).
+The beauty of Hogwarts as a concept is that it is simultaneously old-fashioned (a steam train from Platform 9 ¾ at Kings Cross starts each year) and contemporary (in its co-educational and multicultural ethos).
 Pupils have to pass exams, cope with bullying, and have the latest items from Diagon Alley’s magical shopping.
 The school itself comes under increasing pressure from the Ministry of Magic.

 Harry is the Arthurian hero, guided and protected by Dumbledore (Merlin by analogy) until he is able to undertake his destiny: to avenge the killing of his parents by arch-enemy Lord Voldemort.
-Essential to the saga is the progressive revelation of Voldemort’s own back-story, his Riddle family history, and his ambition: to not only rule the magical world but to defeat death itself.
+Essential to the saga is the progressive revelation of Voldemort’s own back-story, his family history, and his ambition: to not only rule the magical world but to defeat death itself.
 In his evil desires he thus becomes a true tragic hero.
 The parallels between these two orphans grow ever closer as their final confrontation looms in Harry Potter and the Deathly Hallows (2007).

 We recall that Harry began life in Little Whinging, suburban Surrey, being grudgingly raised for his first ten years by the awful Dursley family.
-Their grotesque domestic habits and class-conscious obnoxiousness seem to connect with at least some of the inhabitants of Pagford, the ‘picturesque’ village in which Rowling’s recent novel for adults, The Casual Vacancy (2012), is centered.
+Their grotesque domestic habits and class-conscious obnoxiousness seem to connect with at least some of the inhabitants of Pagford, the ‘picturesque’ village in which Rowling’s first novel for adults, The Casual Vacancy (2012), is centered.
 But Pagford and its downmarket neighbour Yarvill contain no magic; what they do have is a myriad of serious domestic problems and troubled children.
 The plot concerns the sudden death of a popular teacher and councillor, Barry Fairbrother, and the machinations that ensue as factions on the local council seek to fill the vacancy to their advantage.
 It is fair to say that the novel has had a very mixed reception.
 Some commentators have praised its acute social satire and bold difference from Rowling’s previous fiction.
-Others, notably Allison Pearson, have called it ‘a shock’ to readers, ‘sometimes funny’ but by the conclusion ‘howlingly bleak’.
-[Daily Telegraph, 27 September 2012]
+Others, notably Allison Pearson, have called it ‘a shock’ to readers, ‘sometimes funny’ but by the conclusion ‘howlingly bleak’ (Daily Telegraph, 27 September 2012).

-Rowling’s skill at co-ordinating a large cast of adults and children is again evident.
+Rowling’s skill at coordinating a large cast of adults and children is again evident.
 The opening scenes in which news of Fairbrother’s demise spreads around the village, and numerous infidelities revealed, are excellent.
 The most compelling characters are teenagers: feckless Krystal Weedon, self-harming but plucky Sukwinder, and especially Fats.
 His arrogant determination to disregard ‘restrictive morality’ and be ‘the baddest of them all’ is somewhat reminiscent of Tom Riddle.
 Indeed, as Allison Pearson points out, ‘Harry Potter’ too contains evil acts, deaths and sadness but also redemption.
 Joanne Rowling’s ‘powers of enchantment’ will no doubt be regenerated to enthrall her international readership in future books.

 Dr Jules Smith, updated 2013